puppetlabs/puppet-docs/source/puppet/4.10/tests_smoke.markdown

     }
 ~~~

-Tests for defined resource types may increase test coverage by declaring multiple instances of the type, with varying values for their attributes:
+Tests for defined resource types can increase test coverage by declaring multiple instances of the type, with varying values for their attributes:

 ~~~ ruby
     dotfiles::user {'root':